 - 3.10 The following key applications have been made/determined: - Erection of up to 95 dwellings with associated means of access, new footpath links, children's play area, areas of open space and landscaping east of Buckingham Road.
-Application refused 13 May 2016; appeal to go to public enquiry spring 2017.
-(AVDC planning reference 15/02671/AOP). - Erection of 60 dwellings with associated means of access off North End Road.
+Application refused 13 May 2016 but overturned by appeal decision by G D Jones (Inspector) 20 July 2017. - Erection of 60 dwellings with associated means of access off North End Road.
 Application approved 17 June 2016.
-(AVDC planning reference 15/01490/AOP). - Erection of 12 dwellings adjacent to 34A North End Road.
+(AVDC planning reference 15/01490/AOP).
+See Figure 10 below. - Erection of 12 dwellings adjacent to 34A North End Road.
 Awaiting decision.
-(AVDC planning reference 16/03311/AOP). - AVDC planning application 12/00552/APP for 14 dwellings on land adjacent to Addison Road (Molly's Field) is pending.
+(AVDC planning reference 16/03311/AOP). - AVDC planning application 12/00552/APP for 14 dwellings on land adjacent to Addison Road (Molly's Field) is approved subject to S106 agreement. - Erection of 100 dwellings adjacent to Addison Road (Molly's Field) with retail and health facility (AVDC planning reference 17/01010)